Posts Tagged ‘Cadence Spalding’

 The harmony of choral effects were arranged by layering her beautiful vocals to share the message of love, peace, and harmony to all who possess the same logic, devotion, and mindful perspective.

 Save The World (title song) offers an upbeat instrumental expression of the bountiful rewards we receive when we let our conscience be our guide and do our part.
 The repeated message is framed by a pounding drum beat, while piano and guitar instrumentals ring out a clear tone during moments of pause between vocals.

 This CD album has a bonus DVD which is really a treasure in itself.
-This professionally captured DVD photo gallery produced by Mars Lasar is extraordinary and stunning in visual effect while highlighting the serene music of Candace.
+This professionally captured DVD photo gallery is extraordinary and stunning in visual effect while highlighting the serene music of Candace Spalding.
 The magnificent photos show landscapes, wildlife subjects, and touching scenes capturing people in everyday life.

 Cadence Spalding’s Save The World CD/DVD collector’s edition is a beautiful performance and powerful statement, shared with the world after this initial spark of talented inspiration was ignited solely from the power of one.

 Visit Amazon to sample and purchase Save The World by Cadence Spalding.
 Bigstockphoto.com – Adrian Grosu.